A Guide to Contracting in Germany for a UK Company

 As with any new business relationship, you should be careful with contract terms and payment methods to avoid conflicts.
-The UK company’s expectations should be in writing, and you will want to confirm they are an actual registered entity.
+The UK company’s expectations should be in writing, and you will want to confirm they are an registered entity.
 If the contract doesn’t work out, you won’t have much legal recourse across borders.

 Misclassification risk: Employee vs. Contractor

 Germany is aware that companies hire contractors to avoid the cost of employee benefits.
-But the company might still try to control the worker and pay them a salary, which brings misclassification risks as a contractor.
+But the company might still try to control the worker and pay them a salary, which brings misclassification risks for a contractor.
 This is less of a problem with remote work where the employer is abroad, but the UK company should be careful not to treat you like an employee.
 If they do, Germany could claim the UK client owes back contributions and penalties to continue the relationship in Germany.

 Getting paid in GBP vs Euros